Tool workflow

 AI Rendering for SketchUp Kitchen Image Exports

-When a kitchen designer uses SketchUp to model a room, ARQ can sit after the image-export step and help turn the view into a polished, reviewed presentation render.
+When a designer uses SketchUp to model a room, ARQ can sit after the image-export step and turn the view into a polished presentation render with automatic possible-drift checks before human approval.

 From model view to reviewed client visual.

 SketchUp is flexible modelling software.
 ARQ does not need to import a model file to help with presentation workflow.
-The simple path is to export a clear image view, then use ARQ for AI enhancement, QA, review, retry decisions, approval, and room filing.
+The simple path is to export a clear image view, then use ARQ for render production, automatic possible-drift checks, retry decisions, human approval, and room filing.

 That keeps modelling and specification in the design tool, while ARQ handles the post-export render production workflow.